-This story first ran on June 3, 2010, but it gives you a great sense of what MAPP is.
-To see some of the spaces, you can watch the videos in related links.
-If you haven’t been, it is a particularly Mission night.
+This story first ran on June 3, 2010, but it gives you a great sense of what MAPP is about.

 It is evening at The Red Poppy Art House.
 A neat circle of chairs sits in the center of the old storefront that is the space.
 Around it is a larger oval of chaos pushed to the corners: empty boxes, jumbled furniture, heaps of paper, sheets of canvas, pointy sticks, dented buckets.
 Ella Fitzgerald is playing on the stereo.

 The small group gathered here is engaged in the delicate art of organizing an event that has been purposely designed to be difficult to organize.
 MAPP – also known as the Mission Arts Performance Project, is coming up on Saturday, June 5th.
 It’s an attempt to turn every garage, living room, and backyard in the few blocks surrounding the Red Poppy into a performance space, free and open to the public.
 It fails, of course, says Todd Brown, the Red Popppy’s director and founder.
 But in trying to reach that goal every two months, interesting things have happened for the seven years that it’s endured.

 Amidst all of this decentralization is Brown – a tall Nordic-looking guy in painty overalls, and MAPP’s creator, though not organizer.
 He possesses a particular kind of sarcasm that is so flatline and deadpan its delivery that it instantly reveals him as an import.
 Indeed, Brown is sixth generation Vermont – an artist emerging from a long line of non-artists.
 “Early on I didn’t know what I would do with my life.”
 Brown says.
 “I was indecisive.
 What I did know is that one of my joys is connecting people with each other.”